-The purpose of this module is to study the fundamentals of modern data analysis as they pertain to leadership in the digital age.
+The purpose of this course is to study the fundamentals of modern data analysis as they pertain to leadership in the digital age.
 Participants will learn about the potential pitfalls in data collection and how they may lead to biased data sets.
 The discussion will then move to a critical evaluation of the presentation of data in graphs or via summary measures.
-Finally, the focus of the module will be on the analysis of data sets and on the interpretation of numerical results for business purposes.
+Finally, the focus of the course will be on the analysis of data sets and on the interpretation of numerical results for business purposes.

 These twin courses participants with an introduction and an overall framework of value creation in the digital age.
 This course aims to provide participants with an introduction and an overall framework of value creation in the digital age.
 Key concepts of digitalization will be introduced, i.e. platformization and datafication, and the GEAR framework of digital value creation, i.e. governing (who), enabling (why), amplifying (what) and realizing (how) digital value creation.
-The framework will be also served as an navigator for the following course, and will be closely linked to the thesis project: Realising Digital Value Creation (RDVC).
+The framework will also serve as a navigator: Realizing Digital Value Creation (RDVC).

 While digital markets offer great profit opportunities, online businesses pose distinctive management challenges, like strong network effects.
 In this course, we will explore how to successfully navigate these challenges.
 We will discuss strategies for launching a new online business, strategies for gaining market control, and strategies for the successful evolution of a business.
 In the last part of the course, we will discuss how market design techniques, e.g., dynamic pricing and reputation systems, can be used to create a well-functioning digital marketplace, and what new business opportunities blockchain technology offers.

 Humanity generates an estimated 2.5 exabytes a day.
 This data is also called the oil of the 21st century as it is expected to contain a plethora of actionable insights.
 But the abundance of data makes consuming it like trying to drink water from a fire hydrant – a losing proposition.
 As a consequence, AI techniques are heralded as the solution.